 I’m a big advocate for printing your pictures and not just letting them live in your computer or phone.
 I always put together an annual photobook for our family but in addition, I like printing photos to frame and hang around the house.
 A few weeks ago I had an idea for a black and white gallery wall for this large blank wall near our fireplace.
 Figuring out living room wall art can be tricky and this blank wall was driving me nuts!
 This wall was the perfect size for a gallery wall and I love the look a grid style gallery wall.
 This was the perfect opportunity to print some family photos and fill up a blank wall in our living room, a win-win.
 In today’s post, I’m going to share with you how to hang a gallery wall, grid style.

 For your convenience, this post may contain affiliate links.
 That means, at no additional cost to you, I may make a small commission on your purchase.
 Thank you so much for supporting MHB.
 Click here to read my full disclosure policy.

 My trick to getting my gallery wall straight was to use a laser level.
 I really love this handy tool and have used it many times when hanging artwork but also when we did the horizontal board and batten wall treatment.
 You can see in the image above, this level suctions to the wall and you can rotate it to get that perfectly straight line.

-I started with the middle top frame, first measuring the width of the wall and then putting a nail in the center of the wall.
+I started building the gallery wall with the middle top frame, first measuring the width of the wall and then putting a nail in the center of the wall.
 It’s helpful to measure the entire wall to determine the placement of the frames.
 For my gallery wall, I determined the best aesthetic was to have the frames be level with the opening to the left of the wall.

 Side note – can you see the mat on the top right picture is like an off-white color?
 It’s driving me nuts – I got all of the frames at the same place but obviously, one of these things is not like the other!
 I have to swap it out.